-The social cost of smoking in 1997 ranged from S$673 to S$839 million.
+The social cost of smoking in 2014 has been conservatively estimated to be at least S$600 million a year.
 The social cost of smoking in Singapore includes the direct costs (payments for hospitalisation and healthcare due to smoking), morbidity costs (lost production due to smoking related illnesses) and mortality costs (lost production from people who died early due to smoking).

 Smoking is the largest cause of preventable death in the world.
 Don’t let yourself or your family become the next victim.